ceregousa/slate/source/includes/_courses.md

 Parameter | Description
 --------- | -----------
 filter[partner_id] | Required.
-Scopes the courses returned to the partner specified. page[number] | Courses are paginated, use this to choose which page you want sort | Orders the results based on the param. <br>Example: `name` - sort in alphabetical order user_id | Specify a user id to get the courses that the user is enrolled in as a student include_department_courses | If specified, courses in departments of `partner_id` will also be returned
+Scopes the courses returned to the partner specified. user_id | Specify a user id to get the courses that the user is enrolled in as a student.
+Defaults to the currently signed in user include_department_courses | If specified, courses in departments of `partner_id` that the user is enrolled in will also be returned sort | Orders the results based on the param. <br>Example: `name` - sort in alphabetical order page[number] | Courses are paginated, use this to choose which page you want

 ### Course Object